saf92/periodicity-in-economic-data/README.md

 Python3 code that

 1) makes UK money supply and GDP growth data stationary by detrending the data with decision tree regression.
+Standard mean squared error technique used to prevent overfitting.
+This is highly dependendant on training and testing set chosen.

 2) finds the periodogram of the detrended data, indicating a significant frequency of 6 corresponding to a period of roughly 9 years for money supply (M4) data.
 The frequency results were less obvious for GDP growth but indication of higher frequencies and smaller periods.